I can’t hear anything on my computer — why not?

 Inside of an activity, click on the sound icon and select Sound on in the drop-down menu.

-For languages that use their own script such as Chinese or Japanese, tasks can be set up so that the sound is disabled in Reading Mode.
+For languages that use their own scripts such as Chinese or Japanese, tasks can be set up so that the sound is disabled in Reading Mode.
 This is to encourage students to not rely on audio prompts when in this learning mode.
 This can be seen in the settings of the task but there are no visual cues of this being the case from the student end.

 Ensure the computer isn't muted

-For a Windows computer, you can access your sound settings by clicking on the speaker icon located in the bottom, right-hand corner of your screen on your task bar.
+For a Windows computer, you can access your sound settings by clicking on the speaker icon located in the bottom, right-hand corner of your screen on your taskbar.
 If there is a cross next to the speaker, this will mean that your computer is muted.

 For Apple computers, you can access your sound settings by clicking on the speaker icon located in the top, right-hand corner of your menu bar.
 If the speaker icon looks the same as the one pictured below, your Mac is muted.